 Italian private equity firm Clessidra will reduce the size of its latest fund by 20 per cent.

-Clessidra reduce the vehicle by €300m to €1.1bn after holding discussions with LPs, said Bloomberg, citing two people with knowledge of the matter.
+Clessidra hopes to reduce the vehicle by €300m to €1.1bn after holding discussions with LPs, said Bloomberg, citing two people with knowledge of the matter.

 The decision had to do with concerns that the firm may not be able to deploy the entire fund before the investment period ends in the last quarter of 2014, said one of the sources.